8 Lesser-Known State Parks In Indiana That Will Absolutely Amaze You

-Discover outstanding views, hidden lakes, wildlife, and much more when you travel the forested parts of the Hoosier state.
+Adventure, amazing views, and a good workout are all things gained from time spent outdoors.
+The state parks in Indiana are a wonderful place to start!
+Discover outstanding views, amazing hidden lakes, fascinating wildlife, and much more when you travel the forested parts of the Hoosier state.

 What other little-known state parks do you love visiting?
 Share your favorites with us in the comments below.

 What are the best parks in Indiana for kids?

 There are loads of wonderful parks in Indiana for kids!
 In fact, almost any city or town (except for maybe the ultra-tiny ones) is going to have at least one or two parks where you can bring the little ones during the weekends (or on lazy summer days).
 Indianapolis, being the largest city in the Hoosier State, is home to more than a handful of great parks for kids.
 Stout Field Park, for example, has a mini waterpark for the mini-humans, and Holliday Park is home to some of the best playgrounds in the entire state (as well as an area with some mysterious ruins to explore).
 The Indianapolis Colts Canal Playspace is another great one in Indy.
 Outside of Indy, there are plenty as well, though they are a bit further between.
 In Westfield is Quaker Park, which has a delightful splash pad.
 Founders Park in Carmel is a great experience, too, especially for children who enjoy exploring their surroundings.

 What are the best hiking trails in Indiana?